Walkshorts vs Boardshorts: What’s the Difference?

 If you’re like most men, the thought of buying new swimwear is a challenge.
 You aren’t sure what to pick, and you’re going to find endless options available.
 Two popular choices are boardshorts and walkshorts/swim trunks, but many people don’t know the differences between them.

 The debate of walkshorts vs boardshorts rages on, and we think that it should be based on your preferences when picking which one to wear.
 However, if you don’t know what they are or how they’re different, it can be hard to determine the right option.
-For that, we’re here to help.
+So, what are walk shorts and how are they different from boardshorts?
+Let’s find out.

 What Are Walkshorts?